Last Updated on December 7, 2023 by Sharon Advik

 The back-illuminated sensor in the Nikon Z6 provides a technological advantage while I shoot my girlfriend photos in low light conditions.

-The photodiodes on BSI sensors are facing the light, allowing them to virtually completely collect the illumination (compared to between 30-80 percent on non-BSI sensors, where the diodes are placed below electronics and wiring, making them less effective).
+The photodiodes on BSI sensors face the light, ultimately allowing them to collect the illumination (compared to 30-80 percent on non-BSI sensors, where the diodes are placed below electronics and wiring, making them less effective).

 The Z6 should, in principle, give more explicit images over the ISO spectrum, but notably at higher sensitivity levels.